 I’m used to the fact that games primarily function as stories.
-As a fan of visual novels, I’ve come to like seeing how the main character changes over the course of a series of events, which usually involve a group of friends or a mystery.
+As a fan of visual novels, I’ve come to like seeing how the main character changes throughout a series of events, which usually involve a group of friends or a mystery.

 Season: A Letter to the Future is not a visual novel in the traditional sense.
 Instead, the main character tells the stories of other people.
-As the end of the world gets closer, it’s up to you to make sure that their stories will be told for years to come.
+As the world’s end gets closer, it’s up to you to ensure their stories will be told for years to come.

-Season: A Letter to the Future is based on the idea that memories stay with us and can help us through hard times or influence how we make decisions.
-Most memories are full of strong feelings, and sometimes we need to talk about them with other people.
+Season: A Letter to the Future is based on the idea that memories stay with us and can help us through hard times or influence our decisions.
+Most memories are full of intense feelings; sometimes, we need to talk about them with others.

 If you’re interested, you can also read our reviews of various other topics: